tarsil/saffier/docs/index.md

 This ORM is built on the top of SQLAlchemy core and aims to simplify the way the setup and queries are done into a more common and familiar interface.

+## Before continuing

+If you are looking for something more **Pyadntic** oriented where you can take literally advantage of everything that Pydantic can offer, then instead of continuing with Saffier, have a look at its ***data ORM brother***, [Edgy](https://edgy.tarsild.io).

+**Edgy** its extremely powerful as well with a key difference that its **100% Pydantic** which means you can leverage the technology if you already familiar with it.

+No worries, it is not completely different from Saffier, in fact, it was designed with the same principles and what it changes for you are essentially the ***imports***.

+### Thinking of moving to Edgy?

+If you are considering of moving to Edgy but you don't want to be bothered about learning a new tool and afraid of breaking changes, then fear not!

+Edgy was designed to also make your migration feel seemless, which means that essentially you would only need to install it and change the imports in your project from `saffier` to `edgy` and it should work automatically for you.

+Even the documentation structure its almost the same, intentionally, so what you already know with Saffier, you will know with **Edgy**.

+**This discards any custom code done by you, of course.**

 ## Why this ORM

 When investigating for a project different types of ORMs and compared them to each other,